 A bridge is usually created from precious metal and porcelain and will be fixed in your mouth (unlike dentures, which can be removed).

 A crown is a type of cap that completely covers a real tooth.
-It's made from either metal, or porcelain and metal, and is fixed in your mouth.
+It's usually made from metal, porcelain fused to metal, or ceramic and is fixed in your mouth.

 Crowns can be fitted where a tooth has broken, decayed or been damaged, or just to make a tooth look better.